 A medical doctor who specializes in the study, treatment and care of the eyes.
 See OPTOMETRIST.

-A healthcare professional who examines the eyes to detect and treat eye problems and some diseases by prescribing glasses and/or other visual aids.
-Optometrists are not medical doctors.
-See OPHTHALMOLOGIST.
+Health-care professional who provides primary eye and vision care.
+An optometrist examines the eyes to detect and treat eye problems and some diseases by prescribing glasses and/or other visual aids.
+An optometrist is a doctor of optometry (OD), not a medical doctor (MD).

 A medication taken by mouth.
 See ORAL ANTIHYPERGLYCEMIC AGENTS.